-Some side effects of hydrochlorothiazide / irbesartan may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
+Not all side effects for hydrochlorothiazide / irbesartan may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to hydrochlorothiazide / irbesartan: oral tablet

 Check with your doctor immediately if any of the following side effects occur while taking hydrochlorothiazide / irbesartan:Less common

 - Abdominal or stomach pain